-The Master's Degree Programme in Biology of Environmental Change (BEC) is a new research-oriented programme that aims to increase student's knowledge of biological and biogeochemical aspects of the state of the environment.
+The Master's Degree Program in Biology of Environmental Change (BEC) is a new research-oriented program that aims to increase student's knowledge of biological and biogeochemical aspects of the state of the environment.
 The 2-year education offers advanced knowledge in environmental science, biology, biogeochemistry, hydrobiology, ecotoxicology, environmental policy and law, and environmentally oriented forestry.

-There are two main subjects in the BEC programme: Environmental science in Kuopio campus and Biology in Joensuu campus.
+There are two main subjects in the BEC program: Environmental science in the Kuopio campus and Biology in the Joensuu campus.
 The curriculum consists of 120 ECTS credit points, which includes general skills studies, advanced level courses in the main subject plus master's thesis, as well as alternative studies in other disciplines e.g. environmental law and policy, statistics, or sustainable development.

 An eligible applicant should have at least a lower university degree (BSc) in environmental or biological sciences, obtained at an internationally recognized and accredited university or higher education institution.

-The annual tuition fee for this programme is 8 000 euros.
+The annual tuition fee for this program is 8000 euros.
 Fees will be collected from citizens outside the European Union (EU) and the European Economic Area (EEA) or Switzerland.
 For non-EU/EEA students required to pay tuition, the University of Eastern Finland offers a generous and attractive scholarship scheme.

 The tuition fee covers the studies included in the degree (personal study plan), studies-related supervision and counseling, and studies-related supporting services offered by the university.
 In addition, students are entitled to the services of the Finnish Student Health Service by paying the membership fee of the Student Union.
 The university assists students in finding accommodation.

 The University of Eastern Finland will have a substantial number of scholarships available for students who are required to pay tuition fees in Master’s degree programs offered in English.
 The scholarships will be available for the most talented fee-paying students.